xntrik/go209/README.md

 #### go209 Modules

 Currently go209 supports output modules.
-These are executed, if configured in your rules.json, to perform arbitrary actions at the completion of a interaction/Q&A. go209 comes with an email module (loaded), and a test module (not loaded).
+These are executed, if configured in your rules.json, to perform arbitrary actions at the completion of a interaction/Q&A. go209 comes with an email module (loaded), slack webhook module (loaded)  and a test module (not loaded).

 To write your own, great a .go file in the `pkg/go209/modules/` folder: